 Maybe you’re on the modest side and don’t like using a locker room.
 It could be that you’d rather not have others watch as you struggle to master a new exercise or figure out how much weight you can press without overdoing things.

 With a home gym, no one is watching.
 It’s okay if you need to begin with lower amounts of weight or can only do a few pull-ups at first.
-It’s possible to move at your own pace without wondering if anyone is passing judgments.
+It’s possible to move at your own pace without wondering if anyone is passing judgment.

-Your mind and body needs physical activity to thrive.
+Your mind and body need physical activity to thrive.
 If going to a gym or fitness center is a bit much for you to handle, do look into the idea of setting up a workout space in the home.
 Stick with it and don’t skip any of your planned workouts.
 Within a month, you’ll notice a difference in how you look and feel.